 If the zone trips fewer than the specified times within one hour, the bypass trip counter returns to 0 (zero) and the process must be repeated.

 A report of the swinger bypass is sent to the receiver if Bypass Reports is YES.
-Note: Not investigated by UL.

 19.19 PREWARN KEYPADS: Prewarn Keypad Addresses